Oliver-Gross/Starbucks-Capstone-Challenge/Blog_Post.md

 <img src=https://parade.com/wp-content/uploads/2021/06/healthy-starbucks-drinks.jpg width="600" height="400"/>

-## Should I send my discount offers to every customer?
+## Should I send my discount offers really to each and every customer?

 In the eyes of a marketing department the answer will most likely be yes to pull in more customers. <br>
 However if you want to send offers only to customers who wouldn't buy anything without it and not